davidsrrose/profile/pages/examining_the_perfect_shuffle.md

 2. Combine the decks, allowing the cards to interlace one at a time
 3. Square up the deck and repeat

-# Lets get shuffling and find out!
+# Let's get shuffling and find out!

 ## Before Shuffling
 <div style="display: flex; flex-wrap: wrap; justify-content: space-between; width: 100%;">